-The macro-perspective provides a broader view of organizational effectiveness by dealing with the organizations major sub-units rather than individuals and small groups.
-This perspective deals with employee behavior as well as with overall design of the organization, efficiency, and adaptation to the environment.
-The macro-route to organizational change includes design of individual roles and organizational structures, relationships among roles, control systems, and information technology.
-A field activity in organizational development is a major focus of the course.
+The macro-perspective provides a broader view of organizational effectiveness by dealing with the organization's major sub-units rather than individuals and small groups.
+This perspective deals with top management team behavior as well as with overall design and efficiency of the organization.
+The macro-route to organizational change includes design of individual roles and organizational structures, leadership, culture, climate, relationships among roles, and leading change.
+A field activity culminating in an organizational recommendation to support strategic change is a major focus of the course.